SSI BENEFITS – WHAT YOU NEED TO KNOW

 WHAT ARE SSI BENEFITS?

 SSI benefits come with a set of complex income and asset rules that most people don’t understand.
 Or, at least, they have never heard of them.
-Every day people call our office asking about SSI.
-For example, this is a common question: “My spouse has cancer, but the Social Security Administration says because I make too much money, she can’t get SSI benefits.
+Every day people call us asking about SSI.
+For example, this is a common question: “My spouse has cancer, but SSA says I make too much money.
+She can’t get SSI benefits.
 How can I fix this?”

-Here is another common question: “I am already on SSI benefits, but it is not enough money.
+Here is another common question: “I am already on SSI benefits, but it isn’t enough money.
 I need more money than this.
-Can you get me more SSI money every month?”
-Read here, if you want to know more about whether SSI benefits increase.
+Can you get me more SSI money?”
+Learn about whether SSI benefits increase.

 This article will attempt to give you a basic understanding of SSI benefits.